chipsalliance/chisel/docs/src/explanations/connectable.md

  * `p.flippedChild` is aligned w.r.t `p.flippedChild`

 Next, we list all parent/child relationships.
-Because the `flippedChild` field is `Flipped`, it changes its aligment relative to its parent.
+Because the `flippedChild` field is `Flipped`, it changes its alignment relative to its parent.
  * `p` is aligned w.r.t `p.alignedChild`
  * `p` is flipped w.r.t `p.flippedChild`